yuhanglee/uvm32/README.md

 Although based on a [fully fledged CPU emulator](https://github.com/cnlohr/mini-rv32ima), uvm32 is intended for executing custom script like logic, not for simulating hardware.

+# Understanding this repo

+uvm32 is a tiny virtual machine, all of the code is in [uvm32](uvm32).

+A minimal example of a host to run code in is at [host-mini](hosts/host-mini).

+Everything else is a more advanced host, or a sample application which could be run.

 ## Example

 A simple VM host from [host-mini](hosts/host-mini)